DiogoP98/Book-API/Readme.md

 # Book API

-Basic REST API, built with Kotlin using Spring Boot, Flyway and PostgreSQL, with the goal of learning the basics of Kotlin.
+Basic REST API, built with Kotlin using Maven, Spring Boot, Flyway and PostgreSQL, with the goal of learning the basics of Kotlin.

 ## Run
 Start postgresql server